-- How your IBD has affected your life for example, if you have had to give up work, if you are housebound or if you sometimes feel like harming yourself. - If you have a paid or unpaid carer, you could say how much time they spend looking after you. - You could give more information about how your IBD varies over time.
-You can read more about how this is assessed on page 28. - If your IBD is getting worse, you could describe how it is causing you more difficulty.
+- How your Crohn's or Colitis has affected your life for example, if you have had to give up work, if you are housebound or if you sometimes feel like harming yourself. - Have you stopped or reduced seeing your friends and family or going to leisure activities such as cinema, sporting events, the library or bingo because of the risk of incontinence? - If you have a paid or unpaid carer, you could say how much time they spend looking after you. - You could give more information about how your Crohn's or Colitis varies day to day. - If your Crohn's or Colitis is getting worse, you could describe how it is causing you more difficulty.